 This place was absolutely beautiful.
 Hue was originally the capital of Vietnam, and the Citadel was home to the King and powerful people of Vietnam.
 Many parts were worn down to ruins, and others stood in all their glory.
 We wondered through the Citadel, and visited the gardens – it was absolutely stunning.
 The entrance fee is 150,000, but I would certainly say it is worth it as the place is so big and there is so much to see.

 Unfortunately, we didn’t get the chance to see anywhere else in Hue, as we had spent most of the days trying to sort the bikes.
 When we got back to the bikes, a handful of locals helped fix their bike for 50,000, and I popped back to the hotel to get showered and ready for dinner.

 We originally walked through walking street, but decided to go somewhere a little less touristy for dinner.
 We headed to a market under the busy bridge, and ate dinner there!
 Literally sat underneath a bridge!!

 In the morning, we were told we had to pay for the bike rent in full – 200,000 for 2 bikes.
 We´d spent 140,000 on petrol and 70,000 on repair!
 Personally, I felt filling the bikes with petrol and repairing their bikes should have been payment enough, but no matter how much I argued it, I only managed to get the price down by 80,000 between us.
-I certainly wouldn’t rent a bike through Homeland Hotel again, the company they use is unprofessional, providing tourists with broken bikes because they know we can’t notice flat tires during a quick inspection, thereafter it is too late.
-The only reason I agreed to the costs was I wanted to get out of there as soon as possible.
-It was a real shame that all of this happened, as many of my friends have commented on how beautiful Hue was….shame I didn’t really see it!
+I certainly wouldn’t rent a bike through Homeland Hotel again; the company they use is unprofessional, providing tourists with broken bikes because they know we can’t notice flat tyres during a quick inspection, and thereafter it is too late.
+I only agreed to the costs as I wanted to get out there as soon as possible, and booked a bus to Hoi An.
+It was a real shame that all of this happened, as many of my friends have commented on how beautiful Hue was….it is just such a shame that I didn’t really see it!